AndreasKacofegitis/Software-Articles/TeamMetrics2.md

 <img width="60%" src="./General images/SizeVariationWorkItemsPerPeriod.drawio.png" />
 </center>

 I'm in favor of small work items with little variation in size, when possible.
-This allows for more predictability, ability to get the work 'Ready',  a higher 'completion rate' and feeling of productivity, better quality through better testability, and of course, better _consistency_.
-It also probably means that the team has enough understanding to create a small enough work item.
+This allows for more predictability, ability to get the work 'Ready',  a higher 'completion rate' and feeling of productivity, better quality through better testability, and of course, better _predictability_.
+It also probably means that the team has enough understanding of the work to create a small enough work item.
 There are downsides, such as managing of work items is more cumbersome, difficult to see the forest for the trees, and a sense of 'false-decomposition', but these can be mitigated by well-intending, eager teams, tools such as storymapping, associating work items with high-level epics, and a keen constant eye on the backlog.

+_Metric: What is the size variation of your work items?
+The **average** will tell you the sizing over a group of workitems, and **standard deviation** will tell you how highly spread around the average the work items are.
+You want a low spread; a low standard deviation._

 ### DevOps
 Remember that the following metrics are intended to be indicators of high performing teams, and not necessarily of a good, healthy DevOps process; although the two conceptual domains overlap significantly.

 #### Commit activity
-Over a period is a short cut indicator towards developer productivity.
-Short sharp, small, and constant commits are indicative of a pragmatic, process oriented team.
-Several meaningful check-ins per day is good.
+Over a period, this is a short cut indicator towards developer productivity.
+Look for and encourage short sharp, small, and constant commits.
+These are indicative of a pragmatic, process oriented team.

 #### Automated tests
-Failing unit, integration and UI tests are an important indicator and metric, and should always be treated seriously and fixed, disabled, or deleted,(reserve deletion for redundant tests)  as soon as possible.
+Failing unit, integration and UI tests are an important indicator and metric, and should always be treated seriously and fixed, disabled, or deleted (reserve deletion for redundant tests), as soon as possible.

-_Metric: What is the code coverage for your products?_
+_Metric: What is the code coverage for your products?_<br/>
 _Metric: Are there tests failing today, and if so,which ones?
 How many?_<br/>
 _Metric: How many days have these tests been failing for?_<br/>

+Another metric related to automated tests is the _time of the team to react to a broken test_.
+It may not be the case that all your automated tests form part of the CI pipeline that forces all tests to pass in order to deploy the build to an environment.
+Some automated tests, especially ones that require some time to run, sit outside CI and run asynchronously.
+These ones can be left unfixed for some time where teams are either unaware, or not correctly incentivised.
+The behaviour of jumping on to a failure immediately is a positive indicator.

+_Metric: Time to react of a failing automated test?_

 #### Environmental efficiency - Time to production
 How long does it take to push a fix or feature to production?
 Ideally this should be minutes, but it is still not uncommon to hear about environment gateways (think traditional Ops), configurations, environment health, build queues, testing cycles, social policies, that make pushing to production a far lengthier process.